logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-in-the-cloud/testarchitect-and-remote-testkit/testing-web-based-applications-on-safari-ios/creating-a-test/a-single-cloud-device.md

 ---
 title: "Selecting a single cloud device during execution"
-linktitle: "Selecting a single cloud device during execution"
+linktitle: "A single cloud device"
 description: "From within your action lines, you can control which cloud device your test is to execute on.
 The built-in assign cloud device action is used to specify a target cloud device upon which the subsequent action lines are to be run."
 weight: 1
 aliases: